qlik-oss/core-website/docs/tutorials/web-platform.md

 ## GitHub repo

-The recipe assets are located [here](https://github.com/qlik-ea/getting-started-with-web-platform).
+The assets are located [here](https://github.com/qlik-ea/getting-started-with-web-platform).

-When running commands presented in this recipe, it is assumed that they are run in that repository.
+When running commands presented in this tutorial, it is assumed that they are run in that repository.

 ## Hello World